ampl/mp/doc/rst/model-guide.rst

         not (x >= 5 and y >= 15)
         x = 0 ==> z = 0 else z = 1

 An optimum is not guaranteed to exist over a non-closed region.
 Thus where necessary, the MP interface constructs an approximate closed region by use of a small tolerance.
 For example, if x is minimized subject to x > 5, then any x value greater than 5 is not minimal, and any x value less than or equal to 5 is not feasible.
 Thus, to insure that a minimum is well defined, the constraint must be changed to x >= 5 + eps for some small constant eps.
-Each solver has its own default value of eps that can be adjusted through an option setting.
+Each solver has its own default value of the eps constant, which can be adjusted through an option setting.

 Conditional operators